salkantay trek

 Salkantay Pass

-On the second day of the trek, we will wake up at 5:00 a.m., drink tea and begin the 3-hour trek.
-Today we will reach the highest point of the trail: the Abra Salkantay, at 4,630 meters of altitude.
-From there we will enjoy spectacular views of the valleys and the imposing snow-capped peaks of the Humantay, Tucarhuay and Pumasillo mountains.
-You won't know where to look!
+On the second day of the trek, you’ll wake up at 5:00 AM, have tea, and begin a 3-hour hike.
+Today, you’ll reach the highest point of the trek: Abra Salkantay, at 4,630 meters above sea level.
+From there, you’ll be treated to breathtaking views of the valleys and the towering, snow-capped peaks of Humantay, Tucarhuay, and Pumasillo mountains.
+The scenery will leave you speechless, and you’ll have a hard time knowing where to look!

 Huayracmachay → Colpapampa

-At this point, we leave behind the high Andean landscapes and begin to change ecosystems.
-For 3 hours we will descend until we reach Huayracmachay, where we will have lunch.
-Later, we will continue walking 3 more hours until we reach Colpapampa, the camp for the second day, where we will have dinner and spend the night.
+Upon reaching this point, you will leave the high mountain landscapes behind and begin transitioning to different ecosystems.
+For 3 hours, you will descend to Huayracmachay, where you’ll enjoy a well-deserved lunch.
+Afterward, you’ll continue walking for another 3 hours until you reach Colpapampa, the camp for the second night.
+Here, you’ll have dinner and rest for the night.

-DAY 3 👣 Colpapampa → Lucmabamba 🚐 Hidroelectrica → Aguas Calientes
+DAY 3 Colpapampa - Lucmabamba - Hydroelectric power plant - Aguas Calientes

 06:00 A.M.